António de Oliveira Salazar: Securing the regime

+In the PIDE headquarters in Lisbon, a five-storey building on António Maria Cardoso Street, a phrase of Salazar's was written: "We will mourn the dead, if the living don't deserve it".
+Until 1971, when interrogations took place in the southern stronghold of Caxias, it was there that many opponents of the regime were subjected to beatings and torture.
+It was a city area, in the middle of Lisbon's downtown, and the screams could be heard in the street.
+On August 1, 1958, the Brazilian ambassador herself (Álvaro Lins' wife) witnessed a detainee fall from the third floor of the political police headquarters.

 Spanish Civil War

 The Spanish Civil War, which began in July 1936, was the ostensible reason for the radicalisation of the regime.
 Internally, the regime had to face a monarchist revolt in 1935, a threatened leftist coup in 1936 and several bombs and conspiracies in 1936 and 1937, including an attempt to assassinate Salazar in 1937.
 At the same time, Spanish Republican agents were active in Lisbon and Spanish troops were deployed on Portugal's vulnerable border, severely threatening Portuguese sovereignty.

 At the beginning of the Spanish Civil War, Salazar took up additional portfolios as minister of war and minister of foreign affairs, while retaining direction of the ministry of finance, thus concentrating even more power in his hands.

-Salazar supported Francisco Franco and the Nationalists in their war against the Second Republic forces, as well as the anarchists and the communists.
+Salazar supported Francisco Franco and the Nationalists in their war against the Republican forces, as well as the anarchists and the communists.
 The Nationalists lacked access to seaports early on, so Salazar's Portugal helped them receive armaments shipments from abroad, including ordnance when certain Nationalist forces virtually ran out of ammunition.
 Consequently, the Nationalists called Lisbon "the port of Castile".
 Later, Franco spoke of Salazar in glowing terms in an interview in the Le Figaro newspaper: